 When someone suffers a slip and fall accident on someone else’s property, they often have the right to file a personal injury lawsuit against those who were responsible for the condition of the property.
 If the slip and fall injury occurs on government property, the rules can be a little different.

 The common law doctrine of sovereign immunity holds that governments cannot be sued without their permission.
 Both the United States government and the State of California have adopted statutes granting that permission, with certain limitations, to parties who hold personal injury claims against the government.
-Consulting with an experienced Los Angeles slip and fall attorney like Sean Salamati is crucial because failure to follow the strict procedures will lead to your claim being dismissed.
+Consulting with an slip and fall lawyer in Los Angeles like Sean Salamati is crucial because failure to follow the strict procedures will lead to your claim being dismissed.

 The government is not strictly liable – liable without having to prove negligence – for injuries on its property.
 Instead, a government entity can only be held liable if its employees did something negligent to cause the slip and fall hazard.
 This might mean placing a hazard or failing to clean up a hazard.